zeke-code/gitlab-flow/README.md

    Perform manual or automated QA in the staging environment.
 Ensure there are no regressions or side effects before going forward.

 9. **Backport Fix**
-   Merge the hotfix branch automatically into `dev` branch to synchronize staging and dev environments.
+   Merge/cherry pick the hotfix branch into `dev` branch to synchronize staging and dev environments.
 This should be done if MR was merged successfully.
+   - If there are versions conflicts (for example on dev `v1.3.0` and on prod `v1.2.1`, a manual cherry pick or merge of the hotfix is required)

-10. **Trigger RenovateBot**
+11. **Trigger RenovateBot**
     Trigger RenovateBot for dev environment to update microservices dependencies.
 Merge Requests should be automatically merged if tests are positive.

 ---